scanse/sweep-sdk/libsweep/doc/serial_protocol_spec.md

 D  |  S  |  Status  |  SUM  |  LF
 | --- | --- | ---| --- | --- |

+DS command is not guaranteed to succeed.
+There are a few conditions where it will fail.
+In the event of a failure, the two status bytes are used to communicate the failure.

+Status Code (2 byte ASCII code):
+- `'00'`: Successfully processed command.
+Data acquisition effectively initiated.
+- `'12'`: Failed to process command.
+Motor speed has not yet stabilized.
+Data acquisition NOT initiated.
+Wait until motor speed has stabilized before trying again.
+- `'13'`: Failed to process command.
+Motor is currently stationary (0Hz).
+Data acquisition NOT initiated.
+Adjust motor speed before trying again.

+### (SENSOR -> HOST)
 Data Block (7 bytes) - repeat indefinitely

 sync/error (1byte)  |  Azimuth - degrees(float) (2bytes)  |  Distance - cm(int) (2bytes)  |  Signal Strength (1byte)  | Checksum (1byte)